 CNSA believes that the proposed Policy TE-4 clearly avoids unnecessary duplication.
 Today, many of the mobile MRIs serving North Carolina sites are "grandfathered"; thus, they are not beholden to any CON conditions or limitations.
-According to Alliance's 2017 through 2019 License Renewal Applications, the mobile MRI that has been serving only CNSA locations is "grandfathered."
+According to Alliance's 2017 through 2021 LRAs, the mobile MRI that has been serving only CNSA locations is "grandfathered."
 Of note, mobile MRIs with "grandfathered" status are able to relocate anywhere across the state or out of the state without CON approval.
 If CNSA were able to substitute its own mobile MRI for its contracted mobile MRI service, the vendor would then have the ability to contract with another provider or providers and to relocate the mobile MRI to any other location where it is feasible to operate, in particular to rural areas or to smaller providers that cannot support their own fixed or mobile scanner.
-Further, applicants under Policy TE-4 would need to demonstrate that their proposals would be consistent with the Basic Principles of the SMFP, as described below.
+Further, as noted above, most of the existing SMFP policies allow providers to submit CON applications without a need determination.
+Clearly the SHCC does not believe, per its development of these policies, that applications outside of a need determination are unnecessary duplication.
+The applications are reviewed under the statutory criteria established for CON reviews, which include an examination of unnecessary duplication.
+In addition, applicants under Policy TE-4 would need to demonstrate that their proposals would be consistent with the Basic Principles of the SMFP, as described below.